-- 10. Give the total number of stereoisomers of 5 that could be obtained by this synthesis, starting from enantiopure compound 1. - 11.
+- 10. Give the total number of stereoisomers of 5 possibly obtained by this synthesis, starting from enantiopure compound 1. - 11.
 For the step $5 \rightarrow 6$ , another product with the same molecular formula, denoted 6', can be produced.
-Draw 3D structures of 6 and 6'.
+Draw the 3D structures of 6 and 6'.